datacamp/shellwhat/docs/index.rst

 shellwhat
 ---------

-For an introduction to SCTs and how they use shellwhat, visit the `README <https://github.com/datacamp/shellwhat>`_.
+For an introduction to SCTs and how to use shellwhat, visit the `README <https://github.com/datacamp/shellwhat>`_.

 This documentation features: